-A review of available environmental databases such as MassGIS reveals that the site is not located within a mapped Natural Heritage Area, a Zone II Groundwater Recharge Area, the City of Weymouth Aquifer Protection District Zone, an Interim Wellhead Protection Area (IWPA), or a Contributing Watershed to Outstanding Resource Water (ORW).
+A review of available environmental databases such as MassGIS reveals that the site is not located within a mapped Natural Heritage Area, a Zone II Groundwater Recharge Area, the City of Weymouth Aquifer Protection District Zone, an Interim Wellhead Protection Area (IWPA).
+Herring Brook is classified as an ORW; therefore, the site is or a Contributing Watershed to Outstanding Resource Water (ORW).

-A portion of the project site is located within LOMR Zone AE Special Flood Hazard Area with the remaining portions located within Zone A 1% AEP and Zone X 0.2% AEP.
+A portion of the project site is located within LOMR Zone AE Special Flood Hazard Area (Elevation 26.63 Weymouth Datum) with the remaining portions located within Zone A 1% AEP and Zone X 0.2% AEP.
 Refer to Figure 2 - FEMA Flood Map.